emptymalei/theflow/content/road-freight/basics/what-is-road-freight.md

 >
 > -- J. P. Rodrigue, C. Comtois, and B. Slack, The geography of transport systems.
 2006.

 A large part of human civilization is to move materials around.
-Many has played or have been playing their own parts in this great trandition and road transportation is one of the oldest and most important one.
+Many have played or have been playing their own parts in this great trandition and road transportation is one of the most important one.

-In this part, we will restrict ourselves to road freight for simplicity.

 {{< figure src="../assets/what/undraw_Ride_till_I_can_no_more_44wq.png" caption="source: undraw.co">}}

+Road transportation can either be moving passengers or goods.
+The latter is also called road freight.
+In this part, we will focus on road freight.

+Road freight is a rather complex system.
+It depends on multiple fields of research.

+## Definition of the Problem

-Road freight is a complex system and involves multiple fields of research.
-If we were to define the objectives of road freight, one of them would be moving materials of some properties (weight, volume, and special requirements) and go through a squence of locations $(P_1, P_2, \cdots, P_m, D_1, D_2, \cdots, D_n)$, under some certain policies (speed limits, height limit, travel restrictions, etc).
+{{< info title="What is Road Freight" >}} The core activity of road freight is to move materials of some properties (weight $W$, volume $V$, and special requirements), $\mathscr L(W,V,\cdots)$, through route $\mathscr R$ in the road network that connects a set of locations $\\{P_1, P_2, \cdots, P_m, D_1, D_2, \cdots, D_n\\}$, under some certain policies $\mathscr P$ (order of locations, speed limits, height limit, travel restrictions, etc), using predefined vehicles $\mathscr V$. {{< /info >}}

-## Several Parties Involved
+In the problem, four key factors are involved:

+1. Loads: $\mathscr L$;
+2. Routes: $\mathscr R$;
+3. Policies: $\mathscr P$;
+4. Vehicles/Capacities: $\mathscr V$

+Loads are loaded on to the vehicles at the pickup location and unloaded at the dropoff location.
+Different loads requires different facilities and equipments at pickup and dropoff, as well as different vehicles, routes, and drivers during transportation.
+Efficient routing also involves information on transportation time requirements, road and traffic status, and weather forecast.
+Different policies may be enforced by the government and shippers.
+The vehicles or capacities to be used is a result of the loads and policies.

+In many cases, the four factors are interconnect which renders a global optimization problem.
+Though trivial, it is important to point out that a bunch of other parties, such as infrastructure related parties, policy makers, security staff, routing services, may also participate in this trip.

+### Shipper and Carriers

 There are two core parties in road freight: the shipper and the carrier.
 The shipper is the party who provides the load and sets the expectations.
 The carrier is the party who transports the load.